FAQs

 - Where do I find the musical notation for the songs?

-- From any lesson page, scroll down below the video and you will find 'Videos and Sheet Music'.
-Select the piano sheet that you are interested in; Groove Chart, Piano Lesson, Piano Exercise, or Piano Improvisation.
+- From any lesson page, scroll down below the videos and you will find the sheet music.
+Select the sheet music that you are interested in; Groove Chart, Piano Lesson, Piano Exercise, or Piano Improvisation.
 Left click to open the notation in a browser, right click to download it.

 - Why are there scales and exercises, isn’t this a rock ‘n roll site?